 The project will leverage US Wind’s extensive international experience to create a local sustainable footprint in Maryland’s economic base.

-Plans call for installing 187 total turbines in 20-30 meters of water, over approximately 80,000 acres.
+Plans call for installing 32 total turbines in 20-30 meters of water, approximately 17 miles offshore.
 A substation will collect the energy from the turbines and transmit the electricity to the shore using underwater cables.

 The project is anticipated to come online in early 2020, with an operational life expectancy of more than 25 years.
 Over its lifetime the project will support hundreds of highly skilled jobs in engineering, construction and operation.